11.364 International Environmental Treaties and Their Implementation

 Examines the history and dynamics of international environmental treaty-making, or what is called environmental diplomacy.
 Emphasis is on climate change and other atmospheric, marine resource, global waste management and sustainability-related treaties and the problems of implementing them.
 Reviews the legal, economic, and political dynamics of managing shared resources, involving civil society on a global basis, and enforcing transboundary agreements.
 Focuses especially on principles from international relations, international law, environmental management and negotiation theory as they relate to common-pool resource management.

 11.364 will not be offered this semester.
-It will be instructed by L. Susskind.
+It will be available in the Fall semester, and will be instructed by L. Susskind.

 This class counts for a total of 9 credits.
 This is a graduate-level class.

 You can find more information at the MIT + 11.364 - Google Search site.